Ureterocele and Ureteral Duplication in Children

 What is a ureterocele and ureteral duplication in children?

 A ureterocele is a problem with a ureter.
-The ureters are 2 tubes that send urine from the kidneys to the bladder.
+The ureter is a tube that connects the kidney to the bladder.
+There is 1 ureter for each kidney.
+The ureters send urine from the kidneys to the bladder.
 A ureterocele is when part of a ureter right near the bladder becomes larger and bulges.
 This happens because the ureter’s opening into the bladder is too small and blocks urine flow.
 This causes urine to back up in the ureter.
 The ureter then swells with too much urine.

 Children who have a ureterocele may also have ureteral duplication.
 This means having 2 ureters for each kidney instead of 1 ureter for each kidney.
 Each ureter drains into the bladder.
 The ureter with the ureterocele often drains urine from the top half of the kidney.
 The duplicate ureter may drain the lower half.
 The ureter with the ureterocele may enter the bladder lower than the duplicate ureter.
 This may cause urine backflow (reflux) into the higher ureter.